wp-plugins/activecampaign-subscription-forms/readme.txt

 == Description ==

-(OFFICIAL) This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site with various options for how the form is displayed and submitted.
+This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site with various options for how the form is displayed and submitted.

-After enabling go to Settings > ActiveCampaign, or Appearance > Widgets to activate this plugin.
+After installing go to Settings > ActiveCampaign, or Appearance > Widgets to activate this plugin.
 The Settings section is for use with the shortcode (<code>[activecampaign]</code>), and the Widget is primarily for embedding in a sidebar.

 For more information and to download a free trial visit the [ActiveCampaign Email Marketing](http://www.activecampaign.com/) web site.